-- (6) A person who fails without reasonable excuse to comply with subsections (1) to (5) commits an offence and is liable on summary conviction to a fine of ten thousand dollars. - 95.
-The Cabinet may make regulations- - (a) authorising deductions to be made from the wages due to a seafarer under a crew agreement (in addition to any authorised by this Part or any other enactment for the time being in force) in cases where a breach of his obligations under the agreement is alleged against him and such conditions, if any, as may be specified in the regulations are complied with, or in such other cases as may be specified in the regulations; - (b) regulating the manner in which any amounts deducted under the regulations are to be dealt with; - (c) prescribing the manner in which wages due to a seafarer under a crew agreement are to be or may be paid; - (d) prescribing the maximum amount which may be deducted from a seafarer's wages as a contribution to the seafarer's repatriation expenses where the seafarer has been dismissed for breaches of a crew agreement made under section 88 or breaches of a code of conduct referred to in section 123. - (e) regulating the manner in which such wages are to be dealt with and accounted for in circumstances where a seafarer leaves his ship in the Islands otherwise than on being discharged therefrom; and - (f) prescribing the form and manner in which any account required to be delivered by section 94 is to be prepared and the particulars to be contained therein (which may include estimated amounts). - 96.
-(1) Any dispute relating to the amount payable to a seafarer employed under a crew agreement may be submitted by the parties to a Shipping Master or proper officer for decision; but the Shipping Master or proper officer shall not be bound to accept the submission or, if he has accepted it, to decide the dispute, if he is of the opinion that the dispute, whether by reason of the amount involved or for any other reason, ought not to be decided by him.
+- 95. The Cabinet may make regulations - (a) authorising deductions to be made from the wages due to a seafarer under a crew agreement (in addition to any authorised by this Part or any other enactment for the time being in force) in cases where a breach of that person's obligations under the agreement is alleged against that person and such conditions, if any, as may be specified in the regulations are complied with, or in such other cases as may be specified in the regulations; - (b) regulating the manner in which any amounts deducted under the regulations are to be dealt with; - (c) prescribing the manner in which wages due to a seafarer under a crew agreement are to be or may be paid; - (d) prescribing the maximum amount which may be deducted from a seafarer's wages as a contribution to the seafarer's repatriation expenses where the seafarer has been dismissed for breaches of a crew agreement made under section 88 or breaches of a code of conduct referred to in section 123. - (e) regulating the manner in which such wages are to be dealt with and accounted for in circumstances where a seafarer leaves that person's ship in the Islands otherwise than on being discharged therefrom; and - (f) prescribing the form and manner in which any account required to be delivered by section 94 is to be prepared and the particulars to be contained therein (which may include estimated amounts).